daghjelm/search-project/README.md

 ### How to index

-1. Update `index.py` with correct path to `path/to/dataset`
+#### Index podcasts
+1. In `indexer.py`, make sure the `paths` array in the main function has the correct podcast path
+2. Start elastic as described above
+3. Make sure you have the correct `ELASTIC_PW` and `ELASTIC_SSL` in your envs
+3. Start indexing with `python indexer.py`

+#### Index metadata
+1. In `indexMetadata.py`, make sure the `paths` array in the main function has the correct podcast path
-2. Run elastic search
+2. Start elastic as described above
+3. Make sure you have the correct `ELASTIC_PW` and `ELASTIC_SSL` in your envs
-3. Start indexing `python indexer.py`
+3. Start indexing with `python indexer.py`

 ### Run the app

-1. Run app `python frontend.py`
+1. Start the server with `python src/server/server.py`
+2. Open your browser at `http://localhost:9090`